CrazedDoggo/FEM-Fylo-Dark-Theme-Landing-Page/README.md

 While building my hero element, I had an issue with the background image in respect to the color.
 After the "wave" image, the background color completely changes to become the global dark blue.
 I decided to find a way to split the background-color into two, which I found online through linear gradients.

 ### Continued development

+I initially started building this challenge while not feeling that well, and it can definitely be gutted and overhauled in the future.
+After coming back in a better state of mind, I decided to finish the footer and had to rewrite and deal with previous styles and cascading issues.
+I'll put this on my roadmap to possibly revisit this and overhaul it with a much more cleaner, elegant solution.

 ### Useful resources